Tribally Owned & Operated Farmers’ Markets

 Facilitate Donations to Local Food Banks or Charities

 Build relationships between farmers and food providers, such as local churches, charities, and food banks.
 Help willing farmers donate unsold products to charities.
 Come to the Table is a North Carolina guide illustrating how local farms and people of faith have worked together to alleviate hunger in North Carolina.
 Another example is the Sacramento Food Bank that partnered with local farmers to supply more local foods to its participating customers.

 Consider even becoming a small food bank to help connect and distribute farmers’ and local food industries’ products to at-risk families within the community.
 Over 200 federally-recognized tribes administer the Food Distribution Program on Indian Reservations.
-Tribal members participating in the Food Distribution Program on Indian Reservations repeatedly express enjoyment in picking up food while they socialize with tribal workers and customers.
+Tribal members participating in the USDA Food Distribution Program on Indian Reservations repeatedly express enjoyment in picking up food while they socialize with tribal workers and customers.
 Tribal members also enjoy learning about traditional recipes using available food products.
 A tribally-owned and operated food bank or one operated in partnership with a local church or charity can instill similar tribal connections and promote the sharing of traditional recipes and food preparation approaches.
 Contact Share our Strength to learn more about community-based programs to eliminate hunger.

 Market your Market